cu-cspb-3753-fall-2024/Assignment-pthreads-dnslookup/README.md

 All the status information that needs to be recorded for the `parser` threads will be written to the file name given on the command line.
 All the status information that needs to be recorded for the `converter` threads will be written to another file name that has also been given on the command line.
 Just before termination, your program will print (to standard out) the total time that it took to process all the data (time from starting your application until the termination).

 ### Program Arguments
+You will lose points if your program does not take its arguments as follows.

 ```
 NAME